 Tonsils and Tonsillitis

-The tonsils are located in the back of the throat.
-Although the tonsils have a role in helping treat infection, the tonsils can become part of the infection as well.
+Your child's tonsils are located in the back of their throat.
+Although a child's tonsils have a role in helping treat infection, the tonsils can become part of the infection as well.
 When this happens, removal of the tonsils will improve your child’s health.
 Removal of the tonsils has not led to an increase in infections because there are hundreds of other lymph nodes in the head and neck that perform the same function.

 Tonsillitis is an infection of the tonsils.
 This infection usually involves the back of the throat as well, and is uncommon in children less than one year old.
 It is seen most frequently in children four to seven years of age, and continues less frequently throughout late childhood and adult life.
 In most cases, viruses are the most common cause of tonsillitis.
 The second most common cause is a bacteria known as Streptococcus, otherwise known as “strep throat”.

-Tonsillitis usually results in a sore throat and difficulty swallowing.
-The throat visibly looks inflamed.
+If you child has tonsillitis they usually experience a sore throat and difficulty swallowing.
+The child's throat will visibly look inflamed.
 Fever, headache, earache, and enlarged and tender glands in the neck may also be experienced.

 Viral tonsillitis is primarily treated with bed rest, Tylenol for fever and pain relief, and lots of fluids.
 Antibiotics do not help treat this type of infection.
 Streptococcal tonsillitis does require the use of antibiotics, primarily to help get rid of the infection quickly and prevent complications.

 The tonsils can become so enlarged (tonsillar hypertrophy) that your child may have difficulty breathing or difficulty swallowing.
 You should call your physician if your child is experiencing any of these symptoms.